KHP-Informatics/DNAscan/README.md

 for i in $(ls | grep -e genomic.fna -e fungi); do cat $i >> fungi_db.fa ; rm $i ; done
 ```

-### How to index the reference genome or a microbes DB
+### How to index the reference genome or a microbe DB

 #### HISAT2
 ```bash